garryjable/TelloDroneMk2/README.md

 to run the following in the root of the directory `pytest --cov=. unit_test.py`

+note none of the command line interface (Menu class)

 # UML

 UML is generated from the \*.txt in the diagrams directory via plantuml